amandeepmittal/amanhimself.dev/content/posts/change-cursor-color-in-vscode.md

 The extension [APC Customize UI++](https://marketplace.visualstudio.com/items?itemName=drcika.apc-extension) allows customizations that are beyond VS Code's abilities.
 Mostly because VS Code is an electron app and like any other electron app, uses CSS and JS.

-After installing the extension, open command palette in VSCode and then run: Enable APC extension.
+After [installing the extension](https://marketplace.visualstudio.com/items?itemName=drcika.apc-extension), open command palette in VS Code and then run: Enable APC extension.
 This will enable this extension and any custom settings you're going to apply in the next session, VS Code will automatically ask to restart the editor.

 ## Find a gradient